laravel/docs/queues.md

 <a name="synchronous-dispatching"></a>
 ### Synchronous Dispatching

-If you would like to dispatch a job immediately (synchronously), you may use the `dispatchNow` method.
+If you would like to dispatch a job immediately (synchronously), you may use the `dispatchSync` method.
 When using this method, the job will not be queued and will be run immediately within the current process:

     <?php